NZSA | Financial Services Forum

 3:15 PM – Afternoon Tea

-3:45 PM – Technology and Wealth Transfer: Innovation at the Intersection
+3:45 PM – Technology and Protection: Innovation at the Intersection

 4:15 PM – Closing Remarks and Key Takeaways